mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ## Run Mathesar on a non-standard HTTP port
 !!! warning ""

-    Running on a non-standard port will disable automatic SSL certificate generation, so make sure you already have a reverse proxy that handles SSL.
+    Caddy won't be able to verify the SSL certificate when running on a non-standard port, so make sure you already have a reverse proxy that handles SSL.

 1. Make the following changes to your `.env` file to run the Mathesar service in the localhost on a non standard http port